 - 3.7 Why are protein bars recommended for weight loss?

-- 3.8 What is the recommended daily ration for protein bars?
+- 3.8 What is the recommended daily intake for protein bars?

 - 3.9 Can a protein bar replace a main meal?

-- 3.10 Can people with diabetes consume protein bars?
+- 3.10 Can people with diabetes have protein bars?